 Old Bush mills Distillery:

+Bushmills is the oldest working licensed distillery dating from 1608.
+It produces triple-distilled Irish whiskey.
+A whiskey tasting session is a must do in this institution.
 It is located near the Irish Sea, 97 kilometres northwest of Belfast.
 This is a haven for the aficionados of Liquid Gold whiskey and alcoholic malt drink in the barn of the Ireland’s oldest working distillery and also the oldest distillery in the world and has an in-house while the entry is free.
 The round guided tour tasting to the distillery includes learning about the history of whiskey in Ireland, distilling the whiskey in the mash house, still house, bottling hall tastings of the smooth whiskeys ready to be washed down with innovative mixing rooms where water and malted barley, personal making of Bushmills whiskey, blending lounge and bottling plants.
 The whiskey is fermented and matured in the caskets with water drawn from Saint Columb’s Rill of River Bush.
 Vintage Bushmills whiskey and single malt whiskey are a must try.

 Ireland is the North Atlantic Island with filing locations of Star Wars, Harry Potter, Chronicles of Narnia and the most popular Game of Thrones.
 Add in Northern Ireland.

 July 03, 2018

 June 28, 2018